vikpe/qw-streambot/README.md

 * [ZeroMQ](https://zeromq.org/) - Communication/messages (single proxy and multiple subscribers/publishers)
 * [serverstat](https://github.com/vikpe/serverstat) - Get info from QuakeWorld servers

+## How does it work?
+(TLDR version)

+ezQuake reads from a pipe located at `/tmp/ezquake_[username]` on posix systems, where `username` is the username of the user who started the ezQuake process.

+So basically all you have to do is to write commands to `/tmp/ezquake_[username]`.

+Most of the code in this project is related to making sure that the client always is connected to the "best" server available (check ezQuake process, current server, available servers, handling commands from Twitch etc).

 ## Overview

 ![image](https://user-images.githubusercontent.com/1616817/186941072-cc99679d-b1d0-41f7-bdba-913bb733e140.png)